9 Data Wrangling

 9.3 Wrangling functions

 Data wrangling refers to the process of cleaning, transforming, and restructuring your data to get it into the format you need for analysis and it’s something you will spend an awful lot of time doing.
 Most data wrangling involves the reshaping functions you learned in Chapter 8 and six functions from the dplyr package that is loaded as part of the tidyverse: select, filter, arrange, mutate, summarise, and group_by.
-You’ll remember the last two from Chapter 4, so we’ll only cover them briefly.
+We covered the last two in detail in Chapter 4, and the others have already come up several times, so we’ll focus on more advanced data wrangling.

 It’s worth highlighting that in this chapter we’re going to cover these common functions and common uses of said functions.
 However, dplyr (and packages beyond it) has a huge number of additional wrangling functions and each function has many different arguments.
 Essentially, if you think you should be able to wrangle your data in a particular way that we haven’t explicitly shown you, you almost certainly can, it might just take a bit of Googling to find out how.